HasmithaBai/graph-benchmark/README.md

 # Security

-Database credentials are read from environment variables and are not included in the repository.
+Do not store database credentials in public repositories.

-Example:
+Use environment variables:

 ```python
 import os